Previous dayJanuary 29, 2026Next day

 77.3 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 57 km SW of Cantwell, Alaska with origin time 22:07 UTC on January 29, 2026.
-The hypocenter lay at 77.3 km, placing this in the intermediate depth category.
+A magnitude 2.0 earthquake was recorded 57 km SW of Cantwell, Alaska on January 29, 2026 at 22:07 UTC.
+This was a intermediate depth earthquake, focused at 77.3 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 63.022°, -149.743°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 63.022°N, -149.743°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29